vtex-apps/io-documentation/docs/en/Recipes/store-management/debugging-performance-issues.md

 # Step by step

-Before proceeding, we recommend that you run [Lighthouse](https://developers.google.com/speed/pagespeed/insights/), considering the production workspace you're currently working in, by using the following URL pattern `https://{account}.myvtex.com/?workspace={workspace}`, and take note of your store's performance.
+Before proceeding any further, we recommend that you run [Lighthouse](https://developers.google.com/speed/pagespeed/insights/) using the following URL pattern `https://{account}.myvtex.com/?workspace={workspace}`, given the production workspace you're currently working, and take note of your store's performance.
+You can also analyze the store in production.
+In this case, please consider the URL available to end-users.

 >⚠️ ***Keep in mind:** you must always use the `?workspace={workspace}` query string to analyze performance in a production workspace.
 Using the standard URL pattern `https://{workspace}--{account}.myvtex.com/` won't show the performance score of your store in the specified workspace.*